Leeds Beckett University - City Campus,

 Dr Ian Lamond

 Ian is an events researcher examining the conceptual foundations of event studies.
-His research interests intersect cultural studies; sociology; political/social theory, and anthropology.
-His work encompasses events of dissent; creativity and protest; events marking the end of life, and events of the 'other'.
+Their research interests intersect cultural studies; sociology; political/social theory, and anthropology.
+Their work encompasses events of dissent; creative protest; end of life events; fandom and transgressive leisure.